 A couple of weeks ago, I decided to try an experiment and give up sugar for a week to see what happens.

-Well, I did and liked the results so much that I just kept going with it.
+Well, I did and liked the results so much that I just kept going with it a while longer.
 At two weeks, I’d lost 5 pounds JUST by going sugar free!
 And I wasn’t even eating lots of sugar before!
 My tummy leaned out, plus I feel better – more alert and less sluggish.

 Instead of chocolate and peanut butter every day, I had dates, raisins or other fruit (in moderation of course.
 Calories still count, even with healthy foods).
 I made no other changes than that.
 Pretty amazing.
 My body says thank you.